cspenceret/Project1/README.md

 ### Access Policies

 The machines on the internal network are not exposed to the public Internet.
+This is achieved by ensuring the internal network is on its own private subnet and also the Network Security Group denys ALL except for SSH and one addressable workstaion with http allow.

 Only the _____ machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - _TODO: Add whitelisted IP addresses_